-Rules are guidelines and instructions for doing something right.
+AML rules are guidelines and instructions for doing something right.
 It is created to manage behavior in an organization or country.
-They are written principles.
+They are like written principles.
 On the other hand, regulations are directives made in addition to the laws in a particular country.
-These are arranged according to the places that are missing in the existing system.
+They are imposed to address gaps in the existing system.
 The main differences can be listed as follows:

-The purpose of the AML rules is to help detect and report suspicious activity, including antecedents for money laundering and terrorist financing.
+The AML rules' purpose is to help detect and report suspicious activities, including antecedents for money laundering and terrorist financing.
 The rules are flexible, as mentioned above.
-For this reason, regulations rather than rules have a more important place in the AML sector.
+For this reason, regulations have a more important place in the AML sector.

 Financial Action Task Force (FATF)

-The Financial Action Task Force (FATF) recommendations are internationally accepted standards against money laundering and terrorist financing.
-FATF is an intergovernmental organization, and it has 36 member giants and handles every major financial center.
-Its primary task is to set global standards for AML compliance.
-FATF's requirements are mainly to know the customer, implement due diligence measures, regularly monitor suspicious financial activities, and impose effective sanctions against individuals and institutions that do not comply with FATF regulations.
+The Financial Action Task Force (FATF) is an intergovernmental organization and has 36 members globally.
+FATF’s primary task is to set global standards for AML compliance.
+Its recommendations are internationally accepted standards against money laundering and terrorist financing.
+FATF's requirements are mainly to Know Your Customer (KYC), Customer Due Diligence (CDD) measures, regularly monitor suspicious financial activities, and impose effective sanctions against individuals and institutions that do not comply with these regulations.

 European Union prepared some directives; 5th Money Laundering Directive (5AMLD) and 6th AMLD.
 The aim is to harmonize the AML / CFT legislation of the member states.
-It is published periodically and is prepared, taking into account the risks the market faces and the potential to encounter.
-There are six directives published so far.
-They have made some changes in these directives depending on the time they were issued.
+It is is prepared by considering the risks the market faces and the potential to encounter and published periodically.
+There are six directives shared so far.
+EU had made some changes in these directives depending on when they were issued.
 For example, the 5th AMLD which is the directive that contains regulations against cryptocurrencies was published when there was an agenda for appreciating them.

 Financial Conduct Authority (FCA)

 The Financial Conduct Authority is the body responsible for regulating financial services in the UK.
 FCA operates independently from the UK government.
 It was established on 1 April 2013 to conduct related precautionary regulation concerning Part 1A of the Financial Services and Markets Act 2000 (FSMA).
 The establishment purpose of FCA is to regulate the behavior of financial firms and stability of the market.
-To achieve this goal, it has the powers to set rules, implement, investigate and execute.
+To achieve this goal, it has the powers to set AML rules; and implement, investigate and execute them.

 Bank Secrecy Act (BSA)